AArnott/Nerdbank.MessagePack/README.md

 * Converters should *not* call out to the top-level serialization functions (as this would bypass the depth check and user options).
 * Write only one value -- or an (optional) runtime check.
+* Converters of reference types should always use a nullable ref annotation on that type.

 ## Usage